matthewcarbone/Crescendo/README.md

 ⚠️ **Crescendo is a work in progress and highly subject to change**

 🙏 Some of our boilerplate is based on the wonderful template by [ashleve](https://github.com/ashleve)!
 See here: [github.com/ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).

+# Summary

+⭐️ Crescendo leverages the power of [Hydra](https://hydra.cc), [Lightning](https://lightning.ai) and the humble command line to make executing the training of neural networks as easy as possible.

+⭐️ Hydra supports an incredible suite of tools such as powerful approaches for hyperparameter tuning.
+These are built in and accessible.

+⭐️ Loading your models will be handled with the `crescendo.analysis` API, so you can train your models via the command line on a supercomputer, then load the results in your local Jupyter notebook.

 # Install